mifi/lossless-cut/translation.md

 Thanks to everyone who helped translate the app! 🙌

 View a status of [all translations here](https://hosted.weblate.org/projects/losslesscut/losslesscut/).
-You are welcome to help translate the app in [Weblate](https://hosted.weblate.org/projects/losslesscut/losslesscut/).
+You are welcome to help translate the app in [Weblate](https://hosted.weblate.org/projects/losslesscut/losslesscut/). **Do not submit a PR** yourself with translations.
 Weblate will automatically push translations as a Pull Request in this repo, but this PR is not merged immediately by maintainers.

 Master language is English and i18n keys are the English strings.